arun-kr-reddy/notes/cplusplus.md

   ```

 ### unordered associative
-- unsorted hashed data structures that can be quickly searched
+- **unordered associative containers:** unsorted hashed data structures that can be quickly searched
 - **unordered map:** similar to map but unsorted, instead organized into buckets based on hash of its key
   ```cpp
   #include <unordered_map>